What next for Dembele after Barcelona transfer bombshell?

 Given there would not be much of a transfer fee to pay Barcelona, any under-performing side that could afford his wages might be tempted to gamble on the forward.

-If Dembele clicks he could add revitalise a struggling Chelsea attack, although the Blues have plenty of talented players at the club they might prefer to better utilise.
+If Dembele clicks, he could revitalise a struggling Chelsea attack, although the Blues have plenty of talented players at the club they might prefer to better utilise.

-Manchester United signed Jadon Sancho in the summer so seem unlikely, although given the Red Devils’ scattergun approach to transfers in recent years, it can’t be ruled out, and they have been linked by Sport.
+Manchester United signed Jadon Sancho in the summer so they seem unlikely suitors, although given the Red Devils’ scattergun approach to transfers in recent years, it can’t be ruled out, and they have been linked by Sport.

-Kingsley Coman’s new Bayern Munich deal means the German giants are unlikely to be in the market for Dembele, after being linked early in January, while Juventus need firepower but are having financial difficulties of their own.
+Kingsley Coman’s new Bayern Munich deal means the German giants are unlikely to be in the market for a winger, after being linked early in January, while Juventus need firepower but are having financial difficulties of their own.